Does High Gloss Paint Need an Undercoat?

 Primer

 A primer is the first coat of paint applied to a surface.
-Primers improve porosity to ensure subsequent paint layers adhere strongly.
+It improves porosity to ensure that subsequent paint layers adhere strongly.

 A coat of primer can also: